Student Projects

 Mobile Robotics Lab

 In modern forestry, selective thinning is used to manage forests more sustainably than traditional clear-cut techniques.
-Drones can play a key role in this process by providing the foresters with high quality information.
+Robots can play a key role in this process by providing the foresters with high quality information.
 But how do we create large scale maps of a forest?
-As drones have limited battery life, flying fast is key to cover a large area.
-So how can we make a drone fly fast through the complex forest environment and be reactive to new or previously un-observed obstacles on its way?
+As the robots must be mobile, battery life is a limiting factor.
+Thus, how can we use maps of previous missions for safe robot navigation?

 Keywords